pmithapara/hci-production-problems/pp-02/readme.md

 Your Palette URL:https://paletton.com/#uid=10z0u0k-mr-kAMYgWrcmj7eu89B

 Your Rationale: For the site introducing a new console gaming platform, I decided to go with orange with some shades of white and light grey because it is associates with change.
 Here I was trying to grab users attention without distracting them too much from the product and tried to persuade the message of a new beginning.

 2. An **adjacent color palette** for announcing springtime tours at the Chicago Botanical Gardens

 Your Palette URL:https://paletton.com/#uid=50z0u0kZXptnjpZuZ-GlS8ku89B

-Your Rationale:
+Your Rationale: Chicago is all about being bold and adventures.
+Therefore, I decided to use bright colors like red and lower saturation of yellow and orange.
+Bright colors can also trigger one's memory about their experiences with flowers.
+This can encourage a user to buy tickets for the tour.
+To display pictures for flowers and other scenery, we can utilize lower concentrated black as a backdrop.

 3. A **triadic color palette** for styling the login page for an app for kids to learn the alphabet